SoftMatterHacker/SoftMatterHacker.github.io/index.md

 After 15 years with P&G, Pat began work as an Associate Professor of Chemical Engineering at the University of New South Wales in Sydney, Australia.
 There his research focuses on the design and development of microstructured fluid materials by understanding their kinetic behavior.
 His areas of focus in the field include the understanding of particle shape effects on materials performance, interactions of soft matter with biological systems, and scale-up of soft matter manufacturing processes when attributes other than composition control product quality.

-A more flamboyant overview of my career can be found here!
+A more flamboyant overview of my career can be found [here](https://www.futurefoodsystems.com.au/pat-spicer-complex-fluids-expert/)!

 ## Websites on soft matter and complex fluids

 * [Weitzlab](https://weitzlab.seas.harvard.edu/)

+** Contact: ptspicer at gmail dot com **